 Parents are responsible for ensuring that their children attend school regularly and arrive on time.
 They are also responsible for ensuring the safety of their children on their journeys to and from school except whilst on school transport where Aberdeenshire Council has clear guidelines about pupil safety.
-Absence of pupils travelling on school transport must also be communicated to the bus company or (where known) the bus driver.
+Absence of pupils travelling on School transport must also be communicated to the bus company or (where known) the bus driver by the parent/carer.
+If you have cancelled school transport for your child, transport will presume you will not be using the school bus or taxi until you contact them again.

-Regular and punctual attendance is linked closely to achievement and school staff would wish to work with parents to ensure that children can achieve fully.
+Regular and punctual attendance is linked closely to achievement and school staff wishes to work with parents to ensure that children can reach their full potential.
 The school is required by law to maintain an accurate record of the attendance and absence of each pupil and parents are requested to assist in this process by keeping the school informed if their child is to be absent for any reason.